Sp690/30days-for-K8s/README.md

 # 30-Day Kubernetes Learning Plan

-Welcome to your 30-day Kubernetes learning journey!
+Welcome to My 30-day Kubernetes learning journey!
 This plan is designed to help you build a solid foundation in Kubernetes (K8s) through structured learning and hands-on practice.
 Adjust the pace and tasks based on your learning style and goals.

 ---

 ## Day 1: Introduction to Kubernetes
 - **Overview**: Understand what Kubernetes is and its role in container orchestration.
 - **Tasks**:
-  - Read introductory articles or watch videos on Kubernetes basics.
+  - 📖 Read introductory articles or watch videos on Kubernetes basics.
-  - Install Minikube or set up a Kubernetes cluster on a cloud provider.
+  - 🖥️ Install Minikube or set up a Kubernetes cluster on a cloud provider.
 - **Resources**:
   - [Kubernetes Official Documentation](https://kubernetes.io/docs/home/)
   - [Kubernetes Basics Tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/)